-For example, you’ll need a seat in front of you, to put the carrier under.
+For example, you’ll need a seat in front of you to put the carrier under.
 You can’t book a seat on an exit row.
-Also, most airlines have a limit of pets on any given flight.
-So make sure you book early and contact your airline for specific details regarding their regulations.
+Also, most airlines have a limit on pets on any given flight.
+So book early and contact your airline for specific details regarding their regulations.

 What happens at security?